saadarif/DTCTeaching/IntroductionLinearModels/index.md

 For an explanation of why this is the case see and how to use ANOVA functions from the ```car``` package [here](https://www.r-bloggers.com/anova-–-type-iiiiii-ss-explained/)

-Alternatively, you can analyse it as a linear model (see later)
+Alternatively, you can analyse it as a linear model (see the post-script)

 ---